The Utility of Feature Reuse: Transfer Learning in Data-Starved Regimes: Result Discussion

-As shown in Figure~\ref{tab:transfer_learning}, all tested architectures enhanced their accuracy performance by utilizing transfer learning on both the operational TEL dataset and the OOD dataset.
-The training pipeline was executed on a computer equipped with a NVIDIA RTX 2080 GPU, PyTorch as the ML toolkit, and Ubuntu 18.04.3.
-Regarding the effect of overparametrization, we did not observe a significant improvement in OOD test set accuracy between two extremes in terms of the number of trainable parameters, specifically SqueezeNet and VGG11, where the latter contains 100x more trainable parameters.
+The training pipeline was executed on a computer equipped with an NVIDIA RTX 2080 GPU, PyTorch as the ML toolkit, and Ubuntu 18.04.3.
+Regarding the effect of overparametrization, we did not observe a significant improvement in OOD test set accuracy between two extremes in terms of the number of trainable parameters, specifically, SqueezeNet and VGG11, where the latter contains 100x more trainable parameters.

 We posit that the significant benefit of transfer in our operational data is associated with the fact that both source and target domains include natural images, hence feature reuse happens at more layers compared to transfer observed in the medical imaging study~\cite{raghu2019transfusion}.
 This hypothesis is also supported by limiting retraining to only the last classification layer of the network, yielding better performance than training without transfer and similar performance as fine-tuning the entire network on the SqueezeNet architecture.
-We conclude that transfer learning with overparameterized convolutional neural networks in data-starved regimes is beneficial and practical, given that source and target domains are similar as is the case of natural images represented in ImageNet and our operational data.